 Fluctuations in Operating Results.
 Historically, the Company has derived substantially all of its revenues from the sale of compound semiconductor production systems which typically have list prices ranging from approximately \$350,000 to \$2.5 million per system.
 At the Company's current revenue level, each shipment of a compound semiconductor production system or failure to make a shipment can have a material effect on the Company's quarterly or annual results of operations.
 A cancellation, rescheduling or delay in a system shipment near the end of a particular quarter could cause net revenues in that quarter to fall significantly below the Company's expectations and could materially adversely affect the Company's operating results for such quarter.
-The Company's policy is to maintain positive relationships with its customers by responding promptly and effectively to warranty claims.
+While to date the Company has not experienced significant warranty claims relating to its production systems, the Company's policy is to maintain positive relationships with its customers by responding promptly and effectively to such claims.
 Since the occurrence of warranty claims is unpredictable, the Company's prompt action in response to such claims could cause the Company's operating results to fluctuate unexpectedly.
-The Company maintains reserves against warranty claims; however, an unexpectedly high level of warranty claims in a particular quarter could have a material adverse effect on the Company's business, financial condition and results of operation for that quarter.
-The Company anticipates that any revenues derived in the future from its recentlyestablished wafer and package-ready device products will be subject to similar risks.
-Other factors which may lead to fluctuations in the Company's quarterly and annual operating results include: market acceptance of the Company's and its customers' products; the number of compound semiconductor production systems, wafers or package-ready devices being manufactured during any particular period; the mix of sales by product and by distribution channel; the timing of announcement and introduction of new compound semiconductor production systems, wafers or package-ready devices by the Company and its competitors; a downturn in the market for products incorporating compound semiconductors; variations in the configuration of production systems; changes in the design or process conditions for the production of wafers or packageready devices; product discounts and changes in pricing; delays in deliveries from suppliers; delays in orders due to customers' financial difficulties; and volatility in the compound semiconductor industries and the markets served by the Company's customers.
+While the Company maintains reserves against warranty claims, an unexpectedly high level of warranty claims in a particular quarter could have a material adverse effect on the Company's business, financial condition and results of operation for that quarter.
+Although, to date, the Company has not derived significant revenues from its wafer and package-ready device products, the Company anticipates that in the future any revenues derived from these activities will be subject to similar risks.
+Other factors which may lead to fluctuations in the Company's quarterly and annual operating results include: market acceptance of the Company's and its customers' products; the number of compound semiconductor production systems, wafers or package-ready devices being manufactured during any particular period; the mix of sales by product and by distribution channel; the timing of announcement and introduction of new compound semiconductor production systems, wafers or package-ready devices by the Company and its competitors; a downturn in the market for products incorporating compound semiconductors; variations in the configuration of production systems; changes in the design or process conditions for the production of wafers or package-ready devices; product discounts and changes in pricing; delays in deliveries from suppliers; delays in orders due to customers' financial difficulties; and volatility in the compound semiconductor industries and the markets served by the Company's customers.
 In addition, customers may face competing capital budget considerations, thus making the timing of customer orders uneven and difficult to predict.
+Many of the factors listed above are beyond the control of the Company.
 There can be no assurance that the Company will be able to achieve a rate of growth or level of revenues in any future period commensurate with its level of expenses.
+The impact of these and other factors on the Company's operating results in any future period cannot be forecast with any degree of certainty.
 It is likely that, in some future quarter or quarters, the Company's operating results may be below the expectations of analysts and investors.
 In such event, the price of the Company's Common Stock would likely be materially adversely affected.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."